-The Department shall require a mining operation to comply
+The Department shall require a chemical process mine to comply with the following mine operation standards:

-(1) Mine facilities have been designed to handle the 100-year, overburden materials that will be used in reclamation shall be required to prevent erosion or fugitive dust release from the overburden storage or spoils area.
+(1) Mine facilities have been designed to handle the 100 year, 24 hour precipitation event, at a minimum.

+(2) An interim vegetative cover of stockpiles of topsoil or overburden materials that will be used in reclamation shall be required to prevent erosion or fugitive dust release from the overburden storage or spoils area.